JoshuaCWebDeveloper/genai-node-red/README.md

         -   Prioritize user feedback on the current version of the flow builder to determine the necessity and priority of this enhancement.
     -   **Future Considerations**:
         -   Gather user feedback on the implementation to assess its effectiveness and explore further enhancements based on real-world usage.
+-   **UX-05**: Implement Search Functionality within the File Tree
+    -   **Description**: Develop a search feature that allows users to quickly locate specific flows within the file tree.
+    -   **Priority**: Medium
+    -   **Technical Requirements**: Implement a search input field integrated into the file tree component.
+The search should dynamically filter the tree view based on user input, highlighting and expanding the relevant sections that match the search criteria.
+    -   **Justification**: This feature will enhance the usability of the application by reducing the time and effort needed to navigate through large numbers of flows, especially in complex projects.
+    -   **Implementation Notes**:
+        -   Consider using a debounce mechanism to optimize search performance and reduce the load on the rendering process.
+        -   Ensure that the search functionality is accessible and easy to use across various devices and screen sizes.
+    -   **Future Considerations**:
+        -   Evaluate user feedback on the search functionality to determine if further enhancements are needed.
+        -   Explore the possibility of adding advanced search options, such as regex or filter by tags.

 #### Epic: Quality Assurance and Debugging